moby/moby/docs/reference/commandline/dockerd.md

   the runtime shipped with the official docker packages.
 - `runtimes`: it updates the list of available OCI runtimes that can be used to run containers
+- `authorization-plugin`: specifies the authorization plugins to use.

 Updating and reloading the cluster configurations such as `--cluster-store`, `--cluster-advertise` and `--cluster-store-opts` will take effect only if